-The Division of Construction Procurement posts the results of each letting (aka advertising for construction services) on their website immediately after the letting.
+The Division of Construction Procurement posts the results of each letting on their website immediately after the letting.
 These results include the bids and the Engineer's Estimate for every project in the letting.
 Approximately 10 days after the letting deadline, the KYTC holds the Awards Meeting and this procurement schedule is available on the DCP website.
 After the Awards Meeting, the KYTC updates the website to provide the status of the project, and if the project was awarded, and the contractor to whom it was awarded.